Lilitika Lilitika Dictionary All words in the early Lilitic language.

 adígé v.
 To tug.

-adíhoé (2) v.
-(With dative) to breathe for; to aspire to.
+adíhoé v.
+To breathe; (with dative) to live for; to aspire to.

 adíhoení kotopu n.
 Punctus or list-starting colon.